vuorenkoski/tugurium/README.md

 - credentials (normal user): vieras, fullstack
 - Heroku platform
 - 9k datapoints (there is 10k limit in free plan)
-- not connected to actual sensors, cameras, witches of FMI data
+- not connected to actual sensors, cameras, switches or FMI data

 Mobile in Expo: https://expo.dev/@vuorenkoski/Tugurium